 The screen that you will see if a page is blocked by the filtering system looks like this:

-The reason the page is blocked is given in bold, in this case "Block Example".
+The reason the page is blocked is given in parenthesis, in this

 Reporting a problem or wrongly blocked site

-The "Category List" link in the block page details takes you to a page describing all the possible filtering categories.
+The "Category List" link takes you opens a new page describing all the possible filtering categories.